knola/web/content/principles.md

 <p>Evolution strengthens the ideas behind decisions.</p>

 <p>Lawmaking is a creative process, slowly condensing many raw ideas into consensus policy.
-However, in contemporary democracies, legislation remains primitive, because lawmakers don't have enough time and space to innovate well.
+However, in heirloom democracies, legislation remains primitive, because lawmakers don't have enough time and space to innovate well.
 They briefly debate a few obvious ideas, vote, and then move to the next issue.</p>

 <p>With Knola decisions draw on creativity from a much larger group of people, including both regular participants and specialists who focus on refining ideas in difficult areas.
 Participants provide their concerns and ideas for each proposal.
 If a proposal is unsuccessful, designers can use this information to devise a more popular revision.</p>